playgrdstar/primer_pythonblender/README.md

-# Meet Blobby in p5.js
+# How to tween in p5.js

-p5.js code to draw blobs
+Mashing up p5.js and GSAP to tween fishes in a pond.